Mathias Döpfner: Journalistic and publishing activities

 Döpfner's contributions to media policy include keynotes, for example at the NOAH Conference Berlin 2015 or at the SPIEGEL Publishers Forum, the focus of which were the establishment of paid online content and the differentiation between private and public media in digital channels.

 For the occasion of the centenary of Axel Springer's birth in 2012, Döpfner gave his personal view of the founder in his New Year's speech.
 The "Ceremony" in May 2012 was a surprise in itself, as Döpfner converted the entire event into a tongue-in-cheek and entertaining revue without a single speech.
 He made his own debut as an actor, reciting a fictitious letter to the publisher wearing a hoodie jacket and jeans.
 The F.A.Z described the revue as an event, in which "pathos, flippancy, understatement and exaggeration, self-righteousness and self-irony were mixed together in a wondrous, sometimes uplifting way, a milestone in the history of the Springer Group."

 In an open letter to the executive chairman of Google, Eric Schmidt, he criticized the search engine company, thus triggering a public debate.

 In April 2016, Döpfner showed solidarity with German satirist Jan Böhmermann in an open letter.
 In his show "Neo Magazine Royale", Böhmermann had previously illustrated the difference between satire and insulting criticism with profane a poem about the Turkish President Erdoğan, which led to resentment in the Turkish government as well as a public prosecution in Germany.
 Erdogan subsequently applied for an injunction against Döpfner in May 2016 at a German Court.
 The request was rejected in the first and second instance.

 In November 2017, Döpfner condemned Kuwait Airlines for barring an Israeli passenger from a flight.

-In February 2023 The Economist reported on Döpfner's plans to expand the Springer group's media presence in the United States.
+In February 2023, The Economist reported on Döpfner's plans to expand the Springer group's media presence in the United States.

-SMS with a statement regarding the Federal Republic of Germany
+In September 2023, Döpfner published The Trade Trap: How To Stop Doing Business With Dictators, which shares his perspective on reconstructing global trade, strengthening democracy and protecting individual freedoms.
+In the book, he analyzes Western dependency on China and Russia and suggests an approach to free trade based on establishing a values-based alliance of democracies.
+Döpfner shares his encounters with individuals such as Vladimir Putin, Recep Tayyip Erdogan, George W. Bush, Angela Merkel, and Jack Ma.